ultimatecoder/cpython/Doc/extending/newtypes.rst

        return 0;
    }

-For each subobject that can participate in cycles, we need to call the :c:func:`visit` function, which is passed to the traversal method.
-The :c:func:`visit` function takes as arguments the subobject and the extra argument *arg* passed to the traversal method.
+For each sub-object that can participate in cycles, we need to call the :c:func:`visit` function, which is passed to the traversal method.
+The :c:func:`visit` function takes as arguments the sub-object and the extra argument *arg* passed to the traversal method.
 It returns an integer value that must be returned if it is non-zero.